Engage Fellowship Podcast Brief

 Producer Responsibilities:

-- Informing the development and production of the podcast including recommendations about the interview schedule and narrative
+- Informing the development and production of the podcast, including recommendations about the interview schedule and narrative

 - Working with Lewis to develop the interview schedule and feedback process with interviewees